Applications for Fall 2017 have now closed. Applicants have until August 4, 2017 to submit their supporting documents.

 - Graduates of another North American University: An official transcript of all completed post-secondary degrees (graduate and undergraduate) must be forwarded to Woodsworth College directly from the issuing institution.

 - Graduates of non-North American institutions: An official transcript of all completed post-secondary degrees (graduate and undergraduate), along with all diploma/graduation certificates, must be forwarded to Woodsworth College directly from the issuing institution(s).
 If the original transcript is not in English, applicants must submit an English translation in addition to all original documents.
 Students who are not able to obtain their transcript(s) directly from the issuing institution(s) should contact the Professional & International Programs office.

 Teaching experience will be considered, but an admission decision will not be based solely on experience.

-These documents must be submitted before the application deadlines.
+These documents must be submitted by the deadlines indicated below.

 N.B.
 Please note that as of December 1, 2015, the Professional & International Programs Office will no longer offer admission to the summer session.

 NOTE: Students who apply online must submit a paper copy of their official transcripts to the Professional and International Programs Office.
 This does not apply to students who graduated from U of T after 1998.